k3jph/k3jph.github.io/_ancestry/descendants-of-miners.md

 {% include figure.html width="12"
    image="/ancestry/DOM-AlexanderSynder.webp" border=true
-   alt="Membership certificate in the Decendants of Miners" cap="Membership certificate in the Decendants of Miners" %}
+   alt="Membership certificate in the Descendants of Miners" cap="Membership certificate in the Descendants of Miners" %}

 Or you can [download the PDF here](/assets/docs/ancestry/DOM-AlexanderSynder.pdf).